crukci-bioinformatics/MGA/README.md

 ####Installing and running MGA

-Please see README file for details of how to install MGA from a pre-packaged release and how to run MGA.
+Please see [README](README) file for details of how to install and run MGA from a pre-packaged release.

 ####Building MGA from source